lanecodes/agrosuccess-graph/README.md

 [advised](https://neo4j.com/developer/docker-run-neo4j/) on the Neo4j website.
 The workaround, which is implemented in the script `create-container.sh`, is to use Docker volumes rather than file system mounts.

+## Changelog

+### [Unreleased]

+#### 1 - 2020-05-20 - Remove machine-generated succession Cypher files

+An older version of [Cymod](https://github.com/lanecodes/cymod) (before v0.0.3) produced machine generated cypher files based on the Millington succession rules table.
+These were written to `/views/succession` and placed under version control in `3e9c481` on 2018-05-01.

+on 2019-01-25 TransTableProcessor was added to Cymod in Cymod commit [e79fa54](https://github.com/lanecodes/cymod/commit/e79fa545d68e59f4608bdb99992402ed4f6ec7fb), and GraphLoader gained the functionality to load tabular transition table data directly into a database in Cymod commit [c091c06](https://github.com/lanecodes/cymod/commit/c091c06f3b049d272df2925d6ab11f7865330552) on 2019-02-14.

+On 2019-03-19 (commit `06a7544 `) we add the script `load_agrosuccess_model.py` to AgroSuccess Graph which loads data from the Millington table into the graph database directly, but to not remove the older machine generated Cypher files containing the same information.

+##### Removed

+- Delete old machine-generated Cypher files describing succession processes which are now loaded directly from csv to graph database using Cymod.